parker-g/parker-g/README.md

 - 👋 Hi, I’m @parker-g
-- 👀 I’m interested in machine learning and python
+- 👀 I’m interested in getting a hold on data structures, design patterns in python
-- 🌱 I’m currently learning python + javascript.
-Maybe C after?
+- 🌱 I’m currently taking a deep dive into python. trying to level up
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on something fun >:)
 - 📫 You can reach me on discord @BagelBrigadier#7267

 <!---